All Rights reserved

-From Clea DuVall's Happiest Season to Hallmark's The Christmas House, this year has seen an explosion of gay Christmas films, a major change to a genre that has historically excluded LGBTQ+ people.
+From Clea DuVall's Happiest Season to Hallmark's The Christmas House, we've seen an explosion of gay Christmas films in recent years, a major change to a genre that has historically excluded LGBTQ+ people.

 Below, take a sleigh ride to the productions that made the Yuletide gay.